 Video of the Day

-Let your cast iron wood stove cool down before cleaning it.
+Cleaning your cast iron wood stove isn't difficult, but it can be dangerous if you're not careful.
+Let your cast iron wood stove cool down before cleaning it to prevent burns.
 In fact, it should be stone cold.

 Clean any glass on the stove door as well as the exterior of the stove with the white vinegar and water solution.
-Gentle but effective, the solution also should remove any soot from the door.
+Gentle but effective, the solution also removes any soot from the door.
 Spray the solution on the stove, then buff it dry to prevent streaking.

+Keeping the flue clean is necessary to safely operate your wood stove.
 Hire a chimney professional to inspect and clean the flue on your cast iron stove once a year.
-He also can inspect for cracks, warping, leaks or other damage that could interfere with the smooth operation of your stove.
+The pro also can inspect for cracks, warping, leaks or other damage that could interfere with the smooth operation of your stove.